HabitatFramework/TechnicalGuide/configuration/configuration.rst

 Database Connection
 ===================

-.. sidebar:: Which Database to use?

 In principle the HLU Tool will support connections with multiple relational database systems including SQL Server, Oracle, PostgreSQL and Microsoft Access, although the connections with PostgreSQL and Oracle have not been tested.
 It is recommended that the database system used is SQL Server because it provides performance, reliability and volume benefits over Microsoft Access.
 Because PostgreSQL and Oracle use a client/server, as does SQL Server, they will provide similar benefits over Microsoft Access but this has not been tested with the HLU Tool.

 To configure the database connection: